 Some scholarships require you to provide additional statements.
 You only need to complete these if you wish to be considered for the following:

 Royal Agricultural Society of Victoria Scholarship: You will need to complete a statement outlining your commitment to the agricultural industry.
 This should include details on your desire and capacity to be a leader in the industry.
 You are also required to provide details of your future study goals and how the scholarship will improve your study experience.
 This statement should be no more than 1000 words.

 Warren Thornton Memorial Scholarship: You will need to provide a statement of your interest in the Dairy Industry.
 Such interest could extend to pasture production, cow nutrition, reproduction and health, calf management, milk harvesting and processing, agribusiness, dairy product marketing, and governance of the dairy industry.
 This statement should be no more than 1000 words.

 Rural Veterinary Students Scholarship: You will need to provide a statement outlining your demonstrated interest in rural practice and intention to work in rural practice after graduation.
 This statement should be no longer than 500 words.

 Monetary Value of Scholarships

+The number of scholarships/bursaries awarded each year and the value of each award will be determied by the Dean.
 The value of scholarships can change from year to year.
-For example if a scholarship is valued at $5000 in 2017, the same scholarship may only be worth $4000 in 2018.
+For example if a scholarship is valued at $5000 in 2017, the same scholarship may only be worth $2000 in 2018.
 If you are a recipient of a scholarship that is for the standard duration of your course, the value of that scholarship in the year it commences is what you receive.
 If the scholarship value changes the following year for new recipients, this will not affect the value of your scholarship.

 If you receive a scholarship, you will be expected to: